 Consumer protection legislation enacted in 2008 lowered the permissible concentration of lead in paint and other surface coatings for consumer use to 0.009% (90 ppm).
 Since 2011, the lead content of children's products must not exceed 100 ppm.

 The multisystem toxicity of lead is mediated by several mechanisms, including inactivation or alteration of enzymes and other macromolecules by binding to sulfhydryl, phosphate, or carboxyl ligands and interaction with essential cations, most notably calcium, zinc, and iron.
 Pathologic alterations in cellular and mitochondrial membranes, neurotransmitter synthesis and function, heme synthesis, cellular redox status, and nucleotide metabolism may occur.
 Adverse impacts on the nervous, renal, GI, hematopoietic, reproductive, and cardiovascular systems can result.

 Pharmacokinetics.
 Inhalation of lead fume or other fine, soluble particulate results in rapid and extensive pulmonary absorption, the major although not exclusive route of exposure in industry.
 Nonindustrial exposure occurs predominantly by ingestion, particularly in children, who absorb 45–50% of soluble lead, compared with approximately 10–15% in adults.
 After absorption, lead is distributed via the blood (where 99% is bound to the erythrocytes) to multiple tissues, including transplacental transport to the fetus, and CNS transport across the blood–brain barrier.
-Clearance of lead from the body follows a multicompartment kinetic model, consisting of "fast" compartments in the ...
+Clearance of lead from the body follows a multicompartment kinetic model, consisting of "fast" compartments ...